-MĀTAURANGA EDUCATION Desired Outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe Customary practices are understood and reflected in the management of Te Oneroa-a-Tōhe.
+MĀTAURANGA EDUCATION Desired outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe Customary practices are understood and reflected in the management of Te Oneroa-a-Tōhe.
 Everyone understands and respects the special values of Te Oneroa-a-Tōhe.
 The culture and history of Te Oneroa-a-Tōhe is appropriately represented through art, technology and education.
-A51.
+A53.
 Prepare and implement a communication and education strategy for Te Oneroa-a-Tōhe.
 The strategy shall address (but is not limited to): 1.
 Development, in partnership with mana whenua and other agencies, of programmes that help achieve a greater understanding of the cultural significance of Te Oneroa-a-Tōhe.
 2. Ways to reinforce cultural imperatives and associations with the cultural and historical providence of Te Oneroa-a-Tōhe.
 3. Ways to creatively communicate speed limits and other restrictions associated with Te Oneroa-a-Tōhe.
 4. Education and engagement with the community and visitors regarding the important values of Te Oneroa-a-Tōhe.
 5. Education of the community and visitors regarding appropriate tikanga.
 6. Methods to plan for and promote significant cultural events on Te Oneroa-a-Tōhe, for example Matariki and Waitangi Day.
 7. Guidelines for the provision of signage on Te Oneroa-a-Tōhe that uses correct Māori place names and provides accurate information regarding access, prohibited areas and appropriate behaviours on the beach.
-The Board in partnership with iwi, hapū and Councils Medium term A52.
+The Board in partnership with Iwi and councils Medium term A54.
 Work with other agencies to develop a regularly updated events programme that celebrates Te Oneroa-a-Tōhe by connecting, engaging and educating people.
-The Councils (e.g. funding) Other agencies (e.g. DOC) The Board (updating the website) Short term and ongoing
+The councils (e.g. funding) Other agencies The Board (updating the website) Short term and ongoing

-I. NGĀ WĀHI RAHUI | RESERVE MANAGEMENT PLANS
+J. NGĀ WĀHI RAHUI | RESERVE MANAGEMENT PLANS

-The legislation requires that the Beach Management Plan provide reserve management plans for beach sites:
+The legislation requires that the Beach Management Plan provide Reserve Management Plans for Conservation Areas: